pvandervelde/zinger_bringup/README.md

-# cratebot_bringup
+# zinger_bringup
-The starting library for Cratebot running under ROS2
+The starting library for Zinger running under ROS2